felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 As it turns out, it was great fun indeed!
 There are many reasons for this, I believe.
 Firstly, the book is, of course, very well written.
 It wouldn't sell over 500,000 copies if it wasn't.
-I connected with the story and its cast of characters that reminded me of my daily interactions with my colleagues.
+I felt invested with the story and its cast of characters that reminded me of my daily interactions with my colleagues.
 Secondly, and more importantly, the fact that I was open to the material and didn't feel pressured to understand everything right away made a big difference.
 Learning felt optional, and so my anxiety had no reason to get triggered.
-Finally, and this is key, I enjoyed this book because I read it in its entirety.
+Finally, and this is key, I enjoyed this book because I read it from cover to cover.
 This is something I will come back to later...

-In a single week, I had finished reading my first DevOps book.
+In just one week, I had finished reading my first DevOps book.
 Woohoo!
 I felt like I was ready to conquer the world.
-My mind was now filled with ideas I was excited to try out. *The Phoenix Project* subtly advertised for another book from the same author, *[The DevOps Handbook](https://amzn.to/4clZUMF)*, which supposedly contained everything you needed to know to propel your business forward like the protagonist of *The Phoenix Project* did.
-I felt ready for it.
+My mind was now filled with ideas and I was excited to try them out. *The Phoenix Project* subtly advertised for another book from the same author, *[The DevOps Handbook](https://amzn.to/4clZUMF)*, which supposedly contained everything you needed to know to propel your business forward like the protagonist of *The Phoenix Project* did.
+I felt ready.
 It was now my turn to be the main character.
 Bring it on!